Darkone83/ModXo-RP2040-Tiny/README.md

 No firmware is provided for the STM32 you will need to either code your own firmware or legally obtain a firmware image

+#### Builder's note

+If your XBOX is a revision 1.6 you will need to rebuild the LPC manually or use a LPC rebuild PCB.

 # Purchase